ascalco/aswebsite/content/projects/case_study_SUS.md

 ### Results

-A working prototype is available here: [HTTP](https://ascalco.shinyapps.io/SUS-Data-Reporting/?_ga=2.231126495.1390696468.1598727132-674067509.1598615054).
+A [working prototype is available](https://ascalco.shinyapps.io/SUS-Data-Reporting/?_ga=2.231126495.1390696468.1598727132-674067509.1598615054).
 You can download a [sample file](projects/case_study_SUS_files/Template-SUS_analysis_questions.xlsx) and upload it into the online programme to see the magic!
 [1] You can also upload your data [2].

 The first tab present the primary information a user may want from the SUS.
 The most important information (the scores for the overall questionnaire and its subscales) are presented immediatily to users.
 Also, information about the scores and the associated reliability are grouped together by color (purple, green, orange), hierarchically organised (left: score, right: scale reliability), and